-One of the world’s largest makers of ATM machines wanted to move to a vendor managed inventory model at an assembly plant in the U.S. Southeast.
+One of the world’s largest makers of Automated Teller Machines (ATM) wanted to move to a vendor managed inventory model at an assembly plant in the U.S. Southeast.
 The company needed a logistics partner to both operate the inbound supplier hub and manage just-in-time delivery to the assembly line based on production demand signals.
 DSV was chosen because of its experience providing logistics support for high-volume manufacturing operations.

 KEYS TO SUCCESS

 Manage warehouse under VMI model.
 DSV receives all inbound shipments and manages both client and supplier-owned inventory in discreet areas.
 DSV alerts suppliers to inventory volume and they replenish inventory per agreed min/max levels.

 JIT delivery.
 DSV receives forecasted orders via the client’s ERP system, then prepares and delivers bins directly to the line to support a Kanban process.

 Optimize pick processes.
 DSV invested in a comprehensive engineering analysis of processes at the VMI hub, resulting in major productivity gains.
 Due to client consolidation of manufacturing facilities, the DSV-operated location handled an increase in production volume with only a minimal increase in picking staff.

 - Cut cash cycle times.
 Suppliers retain ownership of inventory until it is used during assembly.

 - Reduced on-hand inventory.
 Suppliers can precisely match required inventory to production forecasts, reducing labor/space required at the VMI hub.

 - Reduced administrative costs.
 By working with suppliers to manage the replenishment process, DSV reduces the administrative staff and time required to manage supplier relationships and inbound material flow.